 Free motion embroidery using a sewing machine is something that I have wanted to try for a while.
 I have often seen wonderful pictures that people have uploaded to Instagram and Facebook of the pictures that they have created, and I really did want to have a go at making pictures with fabric.
 But the nearest workshop I had seen online was in Lincoln.
 A little too far to travel from Leeds.
 So when I saw a workshop very close to where I live, I jumped at the chance.

-The workshop I attended was at Fabrics For All, a fabric shop in Leeds.
-Sarah, who owns the shop and ran the workshop, used to teach textiles, and creates some amazing pieces.
+The workshop I attended was at Fabrics For All, a sadly now closed fabric shop in Leeds.
+Sarah, who owned the shop and ran the workshop, used to teach textiles, and created some amazing pieces.
 So I was excited to see what she had in store.

 It can be quite daunting to go somewhere and meet new people.
 I will admit, I felt quite nervous at the prospect.
 But one of the great things about the sewing community is that they are usually very nice people.
 And sure enough, soon I was chatting about all things sewing and finding out more about my fellow students’ sewing likes and dislikes.
 Another wonderful thing about workshops is that there is usually a fantastic social element, so people can have a good natter, but get time to ask all the questions that they need.